 On the eastern wing of the apartment, Berggruen has arranged a collection of 20th-century furniture, including a sofa and two armchairs upholstered in white, and a square wooden table and chairs designed by Pierre Jeanneret, cousin and collaborator of Le Corbusier.
 On top of the table sits the exquisite chess set that surrealist artist Man Ray designed between 1920 and 1924.

-Berggruen owns other apartments in the Sierra Towers, and uses this floor for working, thinking, relaxing and occasionally inviting friends and guests.
+Berggruen owns other apartments in the Sierra Towers and uses this floor for working, thinking, relaxing and occasionally inviting friends and guests.
 He prefers staff to prepare his meals elsewhere, as he does not like the smell of cooking.
-That may explain why the small galley-style kitchen, with its minimalist wooden cabinets and pristine work surfaces, looks more like a period art installation than a place for making dinner.
+That may explain why the small galley-style kitchen, with its minimalist wooden cabinets and pristine work surfaces, looks more like a period of art installation than a place for making dinner.

 The modular arrangement is working well for this new chapter of his life, it seems.
 “I realised that living in a high-rise meant that I could add apartments,” he says.
 “I have created a house — a vertical home — within a building.”